 High sugar diets feed pathogenic bacteria and fungi in the gut.
 These bad bacteria, in turn, damage the fragile gut barrier, creating a condition called leaky gut.

 When someone has leaky gut, food particles leak through the intestinal wall and into the blood.
 The immune system then attacks these food particles, creating more damage, more leaky gut, and the cycle continues.

-The good news is: Low-carb, low-sugar diets can starve bad bacteria and allow your gut to heal.
-If you want to go deep on this topic, read Healthy Gut, Healthy You by Dr. Michael Ruscio.
-I highly recommend it.
+The good news?
+Low-carb, low-sugar diets can starve bad bacteria to help heal your gut.
+If you want to go deep on this topic, I highly recommend reading Healthy Gut, Healthy You by Dr. Michael Ruscio.

 #8: Kidney disease

 Imagine drinking two liters of Coke after four hours of heated exercise.
 That’s what twelve healthy adults did in a recent study published in the American Journal of Physiology.
 The results revealed a variety of poor biomarkers (like increased creatinine) suggesting the participants had sustained kidney injury.